hankbesser/recursive-agents/docs/RC_architecture.md

 All templates are plain text files in the `templates/` directory, making them easy to modify without touching code.

+This protocol (```templates/protocol_context.txt```) transforms every companion into a pattern-discovery engine.
+Problems know their own solutions—we just create conditions for revelation.

 ### 2. Engine Layer (BaseCompanion in core/chains.py)
 The core engine provides:

 (See the comprehensive docstring at the top of chains.py for design philosophy and detailed documentation)